PGMDev/PGM/docs/CONTRIBUTING.md

 3. [**Out-of-the-box**](https://www.smithsonianmag.com/arts-culture/how-steve-jobs-love-of-simplicity-fueled-a-design-revolution-23868877/)

-Players, contributors, and server owners should be able to enjoy PGM "out-of-the-box" without any extra plugins or requirments.
+Players, contributors, and server owners should be able to enjoy PGM "out-of-the-box" without any extra plugins or requirements.
 No website, database, or external API should be required to run a server on your local machine.

 Dependencies
 ------------